BioethicsOnline Certification of Professional Achievement

 Those who successfully complete four courses will not receive a certification or a statement of attendance.
 However, any student pursuing the noncredit option can request an official Columbia transcript showing their grades.
 In addition, this transcript will specify participation in the Noncredit Bioethics Certification program.

-Starting in 2014, participants in any of Columbia University’s courses in Bioethics can obtain Continuing Medical Education (CME) credit.
+Participants in any of Columbia University’s courses in Bioethics can obtain Continuing Medical Education (CME) credit.

 The College of Physicians and Surgeons of Columbia University is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.